darioncassel/sok-differential-testing/index.md

 In the event of a *failure*, which is an undesired behavior that either fails validation or verification, a cause of failure called a *fault* may be assigned to it.

-A fault can be either:
+A fault can be either [17]:
 - A *static defect* in the software caused by human error in the specification, design or coding process.
 - A *behavioral description* of how the software deviates from the intended behavior.
 - A *vulnerability*, which is fault that is a *security flaw* and results in a violation of a security property.

 The meaning of vulnerability is one of two things, either the security mechanism necessary for protecting against that vulnerability is missing, or the security mechanism has been implemented in a faulty way.

 The *exceptional element* is an the input that provokes an undesirable behavior in the SUT.
-The exceptional element can violate a protocol specification or it can sometimes be a legal input that exploits an ambiguity in the specification.
+The exceptional element can violate a protocol specification or it can sometimes be a legal input that exploits an ambiguity in the specification [18].

-The *instrumentation* used to monitor the SUT can be divided into two categories, *out-of-band instrumentation*, such as debuggers, and *in-band instrumentation*, which is added to the program via the test *injection vector*, the same interface used to give the test case to the SUT.
+The *instrumentation* used to monitor the SUT can be divided into two categories, *out-of-band instrumentation*, such as debuggers, and *in-band instrumentation*, which is added to the program via the test *injection vector*, the same interface used to give the test case to the SUT [18].

 *Security testing* verifies and validates software system requirements related to security properties.
-Typical security properties under test are:
+Typical security properties under test are [19]:
 - *Confidentiality*, which is the assurance that information is not disclosed to unauthorized individuals, processes, or devices
 - *Integrity*, which is provided when data is unchanged from its source and has not been accidentally or maliciously modified, altered, or destroyed.
 - *Availability*, which guarantees timely, reliable access to data and information services for authorized users.